harness/terraform-provider-harness/docs/resources/platform_gitops_app_project.md

 ### Required

-- `account_id` (String) Account identifier of the GitOps Agent where argo project is to be created.
+- `account_id` (String) Account identifier of the GitOps Agent where argo project will exist.
-- `agent_id` (String) Agent identifier of the GitOps project, this must include scope prefix (eg. account.agentId)
+- `agent_id` (String) Agent identifier of the agent where argo project will exist, this must include scope prefix (eg. account.agentId)
 - `project` (Block List, Min: 1) GitOps project configuration. (see [below for nested schema](#nestedblock--project))

 ### Optional